 For the sake of brevity, IATA airline and airport codes have been used throughout this report in place of full names (e.g., “QR” instead of “Qatar Airways”; “MNL” instead of “Ninoy Aquino International Airport”).

 This review covers the first segment (MNL-DOH) of the outbound leg of a round-trip MNL-LHR-MNL journey, where DOH was the transit point on both legs.
-Separate reviews of the other 3 flights in this itinerary will be published in due course.
+My review of the second segment (DOH-LHR) is available through this link.
+Separate reviews of the other 2 flights in this itinerary will be published in due course.

 Note: All times are local.
 There is a 5-hour time difference between Manila (GMT+8) and Doha (GMT+3).